StegVerse-Labs/Fin-Co/ECONOMIC_CONSTITUTION.md

-StegVerse Economic Constitution

-(Front-Facing / Homepage-Ready)

-The StegVerse Economic Constitution
+# The StegVerse Economic Constitution

 A coherence-preserving market architecture for humans and AI

-Our Premise
+## Our Premise

 Modern economies demand uninterrupted growth while treating human limits as defects.
 That contradiction is no longer survivable.